Whale2333/AutoDropen/README.md

 [2] R. Akbari, C. Antonini, Contact angle measurements: From existing methods to an open-source tool, Advances in Colloid and Interface Science 294 (2021) 102470. https://doi.org/10.1016/j.cis.2021.102470.

 # How to use
+This software is developed in **MATLAB**.
 Before run the code, make sure that your MATLAB has installed the **Image Processing Toolbox**.

 **Step1**: open `AutoDropen_main.m`
 ![](https://github.com/Whale2333/AutoDropen/blob/main/How%20to%20use/Step1.png)